abbyzhou02/Hackathon_Impulse-coder/README.md

 # Hackathon_Impulse-coder

 The **Enhanced Habit Tracker** is a web application that helps users build better habits by tracking daily progress, maintaining a history of activities, and providing insightful stats.
 This project uses **React**, **Tailwind CSS**, and **localStorage** to deliver a visually appealing and highly functional user experience.
+The recording link is here: https://vimeo.com/1050526207?share=copy.

 ## Features